Skip to main content

 Family & Guests

-Seats: Seats will be assigned as you come in.
-Holding seats will not be allowed.
+Seats: All seats are on a first-come, first-served basis.
+Reserving seats is prohibited.
 Please review the University’s Clear Bag Policy - Política de Bolsa Transparente and Prohibited Items - Articulos Prohibidos and leave strollers and carriages in your car.

-Photos: A professional photographer will be on-site taking department group photos with faculty and students, photos of individual students crossing stage and headshot photos immediately after.
-We ask that you avoid interruption of these photos.
+Photos: A professional photographer will be on-site taking department group photos with faculty and students, photos of individual students crossing the stage and headshot photos will be taken during the event.

 Faculty